-Anthony Shih, M.D., M.P.H. is Executive Vice President of the New York Academy of Medicine.
-He served as The Commonwealth Fund’s Executive Vice President for Programs from January 2011 to January 2014.
-From 2006 to 2008, Dr. Shih directed the Fund's Program on Quality improvement and Efficiency.
-He left The Commonwealth Fund in 2008 to serve as Chief Quality Officer and Vice President of Strategy for IPRO, one of the nation's leading independent, not-for-profit, health care quality improvement organizations.
-In addition to guiding the overall growth and strategy of IPRO, Dr. Shih led IPRO’s Health Care Transparency Group, a leader in public reporting of health care performance information.
-Dr. Shih first joined IPRO in 2001, and held a variety of senior management positions there, including Vice President of the Health Care Quality Improvement Program, and Medical Director of Managed Care.
-Earlier in his career, he was Assistant Medical Director for a community-based mental health organization serving immigrant and refugee populations in Oakland, California.
+Anthony Shih, M.D., M.P.H., is president of the United Hospital Fund of New York City.
+Prior to joining UHF, he was executive vice president of the New York Academy of Medicine.
+He served as the Commonwealth Fund’s executive vice president for programs from January 2011 to January 2014.
+From 2006 to 2008, Dr. Shih directed the Fund's Program on Quality Improvement and Efficiency.
+He left the Commonwealth Fund in 2008 to serve as chief quality officer and vice president of strategy for IPRO, one of the nation's leading independent, not-for-profit, health care quality improvement organizations.
+Dr. Shih first joined IPRO in 2001, and held a variety of senior management positions there, including vice president of the Health Care Quality Improvement Program, and medical director of Managed Care.
+Earlier in his career, he was assistant medical director for a community-based mental health organization serving immigrant and refugee populations in Oakland, California.
 Dr. Shih is board-certified in public health and preventive medicine, and holds a B.A. in economics from Amherst College, where he graduated Phi Beta Kappa; an M.D. from the New York University School of Medicine, where he graduated Alpha Omega Alpha; and an M.P.H. from the Columbia University Mailman School of Public Health.

 President, United Hospital Fund